 My strategy for hours of pain-free exercise per week

-Here at 61, I’m currently getting in the neighborhood of 10-20 hours per week of exercise…and more when I’m off on a surf safari.
+Here over 60 I’m usually get around 5 hours per week of exercise…and more when I’m off on a surf safari.

 And for the most part I am pain-free all the time.

-Sure, my muscles get a little sore from working out or paddling for hours; that happened when I was in my 30s too.
+Sure, my muscles get a little sore from working out, paddling a surfboard for hours, or hiking with a loaded backpack.
+But that happened when I was in my 30s too.

-But my joints no longer bother me like they did for years when I was doing all of these same activities in my 40s & 50s.
+However my joints no longer bother me like they did for years when I was doing all of these same activities in my late 40s & 50s.

 1. I quit all high-impact cardio

-I gave up the running and any other high-impact aerobics, and switched to low-impact cardio like my mini-stepper workouts I share a little later in this article.
+I gave up the running and any other high-impact aerobics, and switched to low-impact cardio like my Xiser mini-stepper workouts I share a little later in this article.
+Besides those, I also do paddling sprints 4 or 5 times a week in our swim spa on my surfboard with a tether.

 2. I started supplementing with collagen & curcumin